 - Research performance information

-- Research ethics, integrity and compliance
+- Research ethics and integrity

 - provide advice regarding USC’s strategic planning in the areas of research and research training and contribute to the development and implementation of the University’s Strategic Plan